 That’s the first “change” that must happen – the way you speak about raising funds.
 It’s “Revenue Generation,” or even “Raising Funds.”
 Not “Fundrasing.”

 There’s a great text titled “The Eight Principles of Sustainable Fundraising” by Larry Johnson.
 Check it out at http://www.theeightprinciples.com/.
 The only issue I have with it is that there is no space between the words “Fund” and “Raising.”
 Why?
 Because some people think it provides new insights on fundraisers.
 Well, it does – in so much that having candle sales, cookie dough sales and, even in this era of the pervasiveness of the Internet, magazine sales, fundraisers are not the way to create sustainable revenue for your non-profit organization, and specifically, your school.

 Development does not mean developing “new fundraisers” either.
-It means developing relationships with people, and, more precisely, developing the relationships with people who are engaged with the mission and vision of your organization.
+It means developing relationships with people, and, more precisely, developing and deepening the relationships with people who are engaged with the mission and vision of your organization.

 Moving from Fundraising to Development requires a fundamental change in one’s mindset.